DraLaylaHirsh/MRFprofilesCreation/docs/CreationProcess.rst

 4cj9A_226_258_reg1

-so, the first step is done, then we need to create the .mus file by using the following text, assuming that the fragments (or the SRUL folder is in /home/mypc/SRUL/) and saving it with the name TAL_EFFECTOR.mus:
+After identifying the structures you want to align,we need to create the .mus file by using the following text, assuming that the fragments (or the SRUL folder is in /home/mypc/SRUL/) and saving it with the name TAL_EFFECTOR.mus, if you have any doubt you can read the section :doc:`mustangHowto` :

 >/home/mypc/SRUL/